-- It is preferable to avoid socket welded fittings for small bore connections as those weld points create a wek link.
+- It is preferable to avoid socket welded fittings for small bore connections as those weld points create a weak link.

-- After installation of the plant a site review must be planned to check all small bore pipe connections to find any problems with supporting.
+- After installation of the plant, a site review must be planned to check all small bore pipe connections to find any problems with support.

 Online Video Courses on Piping Support